 The Claw Mouse Grip

 The claw mouse grip is the second most popular grip, it allows the user slightly more flexibility and sharper movement.
 This is the common grip for a lot of professional FPS esports players.

-The hand position of the claw grip involves the palm being arched more, and having little to no contact with the center of the mouse.
+The hand position of the claw grip involves the palm being arched more, and having a little contact with the arch of the mouse.
 Your fingers will also arch more hence the name ‘claw’.
 Mice that suit this grip are typically narrower, and smaller.

 Claw grip mice tend to have a more gradual arch instead of the steep incline used for support for palm users.
 The reason for this is because the player doesn’t need a big arch on the mouse since they don’t rest their palm.